austinmargarone/austinmargarone/README.md

 # Austin Margarone

-I capture and develop Matterport Virtual Tours as well as Web Applications.
+I am the managing-member of Flower City Virtual Tours, located in the United States.
+My experience is in capturing Matterport Virtual Tours and developing React Web Applications.

+I've worked as a core team member on multiple applications during my time at JSM Mastery.
+Our teamed developed the following applications.
+Jobit - an open-source web development job listing platform Morent - a car rental platorm

 <br>